elben/elben.github.io/site/pencil/tutorials/01-getting-started.markdown

 site/
 ```

 Create a new file, `site/layout.html`.
-This will eb our website's structural
+This will be our website's structural
 template.
 Copy-and-paste this into `layout.html`:

 ```html